Althorp House, in Northamptonshire, is where the late Princess Diana grew up, and has been in the Spencer family for decades.

-Last year, for the first time since the 50s, the impressive, Grade I listed, 90-room stately home opened to members of the public from 1st July 2019 until 31st August 2019.
+In 2019, for the first time since the 50s, the impressive, Grade I listed, 90-room stately home opened to members of the public and it's back open this year.
+But you'll have to be quick, there are just a few more days remaining to plan a visit as the house will remain open until 30th August 2021.

 What is Althorp House like?